Bereavement Cars and Probate

 A motor vehicle is a mobile personal good, therefore making it a chattel.
 You do not have to wait until a grant of probate or letters of administration that have been issued in order to transfer a car to a new owner or seller.

 You should notify the DVLA as soon as possible.
 This can be done with the Tell US Once service.
 You will still have to tell DVLA separately when you donate the vehicle.

-We suggest that you send them the owner’s driving licence along with Section 9 of the vehicle registration certificate filled out and with a cover letter detailing the following:
+We suggest that you send them the person’s driving licence along with Section 9 of the vehicle registration certificate filled out and with a cover letter detailing the following: